I stood at the edge of the dirt road, clenching the hem of my skirt and fighting to not choke on the thick, midday air that hung over Buziika.

 We were told this would likely happen, and we would be given a “seat of honor” during our visit.
 They told us we should also accept, so we sat, slightly uncomfortable at the discrimination between our seating and that of our hostess, who sat in the dirt with her family.
 But the seat was all she had to offer us — a thank you for traveling to her village — and we did not want to offend.

-The woman’s name is Kamali.
-She is a mother to eight and a grandmother to five more.
+Our hostess was a mother to eight and a grandmother to five more.
 Like many Ugandan women, she raised the children on her own.
 Some are biologically hers while others had no where else to go, so she brought them into her home.

 Despite her hardships, she had a beautiful smile and a beautiful heart and a welcoming spirit.

-Marion explained to us that the grandson’s parents both died of HIV, but that the grandson has not tested positive.
+Our translator explained to us that the grandson’s parents both died of HIV, but that the grandson has not tested positive.
 We were amazed to hear other stories like this and realized how far medicine has come, that parents with HIV might still have children without the disease affecting the child.
 I think in the States, we often have the misconception that to be diagnosed with HIV is to receive a death sentence, and many fear it.

-Bacia, like her child and child's spouse, was also HIV positive.
+The jjaja, like her child and child's spouse, was also HIV positive.
 As we hugged her goodbye, I realized she is the first person I have knowingly met to have it.

 We prayed with both of the women — for their families, for their health and for the rains to come — before we walked back up the footpath and caught bodas to Amazima’s office in Buziika.